Gord Dineen: New York Islanders (1994–1995)

-On July 26, 1994, Dineen returned to the New York Islanders, as a free agent.
+On July 26, 1994, Dineen returned to the Islanders, as a free agent.
 Due to the 1994–95 NHL lockout, Dineen spent a majority of the season with the Islanders IHL affiliate, the Denver Grizzlies, where he was named captain of the team.
 In 68 games with Denver, Dineen scored five goals and 32 points.
 In 17 playoff games, Dineen had a goal and seven points, as Denver won the Turner Cup.
 Dineen did play in nine games with the Islanders during 1994–95, earning no points.

 International Hockey League (1995–2000)

 With the arrival of Colorado Avalanche for the 1995–96 season, the Grizzlies relocated to Utah as the Utah Grizzlies.
 Dineen remained captain of the club.
 In the 1995–96 season, Dineen scored a goal and 18 points in 82 games.
 In the playoffs, Dineen earned three assists in 22 games, as the Grizzlies once again won the Turner Cup.

 In 1996–97, Dineen appeared in 81 games, scoring five goals and 34 points.
 In seven post-season games, he earned three points.
 Dineen played in all 82 games for the Grizzlies in the 1997–98 season, scoring three goals and 37 points for the club.
 In four playoff games, Dineen had two assists.
 Dineen continued to be productive during the 1998–99 season with Utah as in 77 games, he had five goals and 27 points.

 In the 1999–2000 season, Dineen became a player-coach with the Grizzlies.
 In 50 games, he had 18 points, all assists.
-On March 16, 2000, Dineen was traded to the Chicago Wolves.
+On March 16, 2000, Dineen was traded to Chicago Wolves.
 In 17 games, he had a goal and three points.
 In the post-season, Dineen had five assists in 16 games, helping Chicago win the Turner Cup.

 Following the season, Dineen announced his retirement from playing.
 His number 2 is the only number retired by the Grizzlies.